Should Trump Use DOJ Against His Enemies?

 To restore the rule of law, Trump’s Department of Justice must investigate those who subverted our constitutional order.
 Accountability is not the same as revenge.
 If laws were broken, the wrongdoers must be held responsible.

 This essay was co-authored with TJ Harker, a former federal prosecutor who lives in Knoxville.
 It first appeared on Tom Klingenstein‘s website (here).
-Thanks to Real Clear Policy!
+Thanks to Real Clear Policy and Real Clear Politics!

 Over the last four years, regime lawyers and government officials have repeatedly ignored the constitution, stretched the meaning of federal and state statutes, and shredded legal norms.
 They have investigated, prosecuted, and persecuted their political opponents.
 They did this to suppress those who challenged their rule and to send a message to would-be challengers.